On Finding Small Hyper-Gradients in Bilevel Optimization: Hardness Results and Improved Analysis: Positive Results for Lower-Level Functions Satisfying PL Conditions

 then it can find an $\epsilon$-first-order stationary point of $\varphi(x)$ within $T = \fO(\ell \kappa^3 \epsilon^{-2})$ iterations, where $\ell$, $\kappa$ are defined in Assumption~\ref{asm:PL}.
 The total number of first-order oracle calls is bounded by $\fO( \ell \kappa^4 \epsilon^{-2} \log(\nicefrac{\rho_f \ell \kappa }{\epsilon})) $. \end{restatable}

-The above complexity matches gradient descent for single-level nonconvex minimization by \citet{carmon2021lower}, except we require $f$ to be $\rho_f$-Hessian Lipschitz in Assumption \ref{asm:PL}d.
-However, our dependency on $\rho_f$ is only logarithmic, rather than polynomial.
+The above complexity matches the optimal rate gradient descent for single-level nonconvex minimization by \citet{carmon2021lower}, except for an additional logarithmic factor.

-\begin{rmk} Here we note some small differences between the assumptions in Theorem \ref{thm:YES} and those of the constructed hard instance in Theorem \ref{thm:NO}.

-One difference is that the hard instance only satisfies the Lipschitz-type conditions in $\fX \times \BR^{d_y}$, where $\fX$ is the sublevel set of $x_0$.
+\begin{rmk} One small difference between the assumptions in Theorem \ref{thm:YES} and those of the constructed hard instance in Theorem \ref{thm:NO}. is that the hard instance only satisfies the Lipschitz-type conditions in $\fX \times \BR^{d_y}$, where $\fX$ is the sublevel set of $x_0$.
 However, indeed, the upper bound also only requires the Lipschitz-type conditions in the sublevel set by the descent lemma $\varphi(x_{t+1}) \le \varphi(x_t)$.

-Another difference is that the upper bound requires $f$ to have $\rho_f$-Lipschitz Hessians while the Hessian Lipschitz constant in the hard instance may depend on $d_y$.
-However, the upper bound only has a logarithmic dependency on $\rho_f$.
-Such a difference is also mild.

-Besides the above two differences, the only remaining difference is that the lower-level function in the hard instance is only convex, while Assumption \ref{asm:PL}a required by the upper bound subsumes local strong convexity.
-Such a difference leads to a separation of intractability and tractability.

 \end{rmk}